shihabict/shihabict/README.md

 <!-- <a href="#"><img width="100%" height="auto" src="https://i.imgur.com/iXuL1HG.png" height="175px"/></a> -->

 <h1 align="center">Hi <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px"><br><br>This is Md Shihab Uddin</h1>
-<h3 align="center">I'm a Software Engineer focused on Machine learning,Natural Language Processing, and AI from Bangladesh.</h3>
+<h3 align="center">I'm a PhD Student and former Senior Software Engineer focused on Machine learning,Natural Language Processing,Multimodality and AI from Bangladesh.</h3>

 ## 🙋‍♂️ About Me

-- 🔭 Currently I’m working as a Senior Software Engineer here in Dhaka, Bangladesh
+- 🔭 I started my PhD in Computer Engineering in University of Alabama in Huntsville,USA.

 - 🌱 I’m a all time learner of **Data Structures and Algorithms.**

 - 👯 I love to play with **Data**

-- 📫 Reach me **shihabuddin.ict@gmail.com**
+- 📫 Reach me **mu0018@uah.edu**

 - ⚡ I'm fond of traveling, I also love to spend time with my family.